Most Popular Binding Options for Print Projects

 If saddle stitching and perfect bound are not quite the right fit for your print project, wire-o binding may be the best binding option for you.
 Wire-o binding is a great option for employee handbooks and cookbooks.

 The beauty of wire-o is you can lay it flat when open.
 Wire-o binding is created by punching holes through the collated sheets and using formed wire to connect the pages.

-- Can be opened up 360 degrees while remaining flat.
+- Can be opened 360 degrees while remaining flat.

-- Can accomdate either smaller and larger page counts.
+- Can accommodate both small and large page counts.

 - Works well with indexed sections.

 - No printable spine.

-Very similar to the wire-o binding is spiral binding, or coil binding.
-Spiral bouding is put together in an almost identical fashion to the wire-o binding method.
+Very similar to wire-o binding is spiral binding or coil binding.
+Spiral bounding is put together in an almost identical fashion to the wire-o binding method.
 The key difference between spiral and wire-o binding is spiral binding uses plastic instead of metal wire and is in a plastic corkscrew pattern.
 One downside is the binding can slide out whereas the wire-o cannot.

-- Flexibile plastic coils makes spiral binding a great option for mailing.
+- Flexible plastic coils make spiral binding a great option for mailing.